Day 4: Meals for Cold and Flu Season continued...

 Hot liquids are soothing, Leopold says.
 Just breathing in the steam from the hot tea or coffee can be helpful.

-The hot pepper sauce in the burrito -- along with other “hot” spices like cayenne, wasabi, or horseradish -- all help cold symptoms temporarily by getting the sinuses running.
+The hot pepper sauce in the burrito -- along with other “hot” spices like cayenne, wasabi, or horseradish -- all can help cold symptoms temporarily by getting the sinuses running.

 Day 5: Meals for Cold and Flu Season